loosewheel/lwcomputers/readme.txt

 Use mod on_place (bool)
 	Attempt to use mod on_place handler to place nodes, fallback to manual placement.
 If false always uses manual placement.
 	Default: true

+Alert handler errors
+	Issue errors when handler's of other mods fail.
+	Default: true